TylerPardun/pitrac-easy-connect/README.md

 ## Licensing

 **Easy-Connect is MIT.** PiTrac itself is GPL-2.0 and belongs to [PiTracLM](https://github.com/PiTracLM/PiTrac).

-PiTrac's two trained models are neither.
-They are proprietary, and their licence is **non-transferable**, which matters if an enclosure is ever given away, sold, or lent. **Advanced → Prepare for a new owner** removes them along with everything personal; [docs/model-licence.md](docs/model-licence.md) explains what the licence requires and why the source clone is removed with them.

 PiTrac is the hard part, and it is not my work.
-Easy-Connect only handles the setup around it.
+Easy-Connect only handles the setup and connectivity around it, making it an easier user experience.